alexandrubau/messenger-azure-queue-transport/README.md

 The messenger-azure-queue-transport component requires PHP 7.3+ and Symfony 4.3+.

-You can install the bundle using Symfony Flex:
+You can install this component using Symfony Flex:

 ```
 composer require alexandrubau/messenger-azure-queue-transport